-The Torri del Sella are a group of slender towers of "dolomia" located in the Sella Group and they are famous all over the world in reason of their shape, the beauty of climbing and the wonderful views over the Sella and the surrounding mountains.
-The spires lie above the namesake alpine pass in the Dolomites, located between Sella and Sassolungo Groups and connecting Val di Fassa and Val Gardena.
-The towers are five in number, though the most frequented are the first three ones.
+The Torri del Sella are a group of slender towers of "dolomia" belonging to the Sella Group in the Western Dolomites and located near the namesake alpine pass (Passo Sella), a motorable pass between Sella and Sassolungo groups and connecting Val di Fassa with Val Gardena.
+They are famous all over the world in reason of their shape, the beauty of the climbing and the wonderful views over the Sella and the surrounding mountains.
+The towers are five in number, though the most frequented are the first three ones (Prima, Seconda and Terza Torre).

 Although not often climbed and a little less known than its sisters, the Quarta Torre di Sella (Fourth Sella Tower) is a bold and slender spire that absolutely deserves to be climbed, located North of the Terza Torre (Third Tower) and leaning against the wall of the massive Piz Ciavazes.
 For this last reason it appears not very individualized and attached to the Piz Ciavazes, but it is actually a tower completely detached and stand-alone, separate from the bulk of Piz Ciavazes by two deep and steep rifts.